AMENDED AND RESTATED BY LAWS OF

-1.01 – Principle Office.
-The principle office of the corporation shall be located in Montgomery County, Texas at such address as the Board of Directors may, from time to time, determine.
+1.01 – Principal Office.
+The principal office of the corporation shall be located in Montgomery County, Texas at such address as the Board of Directors may, from time to time, determine.

 1.02 – Registered Office and Registered Agent.
-The corporation shall have and continuously maintain in the State of Texas a registered office, and a registered agent whose office is identical with such registered office, as required by the Texas Non-Profit Corporation Act.
+The corporation shall have and continuously maintain in the State of Texas a registered office, and a registered agent whose office is identical with such registered office, as required by the Texas Business Organizations Code.
 The address of the registered office may be changed from time to time by the Board of Directors.

 2.01- Class of Members.
-The corporation shall have two (2) class of member as follows:
+The corporation shall have three (3) class of member as follows:

 2.02 – Election of Members.
-Members shall be elected by the affirmative vote of a quorum of the Board of Directors, provided, however, that all members of the corporation at the time of the adoption of these by-laws shall be and remain members of the corporation.
+The Board of Directors shall create and maintain a new Member criteria form.
+A proposed new Member must be nominated by a current Member and must be approved by the affirmative vote of a quorum of the Board of Directors, provided, however, that all members of the corporation at the time of the adoption of these by-laws shall be and remain members of the corporation.